-25 Lessons Successful Investors Wish They Knew Sooner
+25 Investment Lessons Seasoned Investors Wish They Learned Sooner

-It’s not just a few people either.
-According to Bankrate’s Financial Regret Survey, 77% of U.S. adults admit they have at least one major financial regret.
-For most, it’s not about losing money, it’s about wasting time, missing chances, and playing it too safe when it mattered most.
+According to Bankrate’s Financial Regret Survey, 77% of U.S. adults admit to having at least one major money regret.
+It’s not usually about losing dollars, it’s about losing years, missing opportunities, or playing it too safe when action was needed.

-This breakdown is the list seasoned investors wish they could hand their younger selves.
-These lessons weren’t picked up reading finance books, they were earned the hard way through mistakes, missed shots, and finally figuring out what actually works.
+Here are the investing lessons seasoned investors wish they had learned earlier.
+These investment lessons were paid for through mistakes, missed shots, and finally figuring out what actually works.

 Which ones would you fix if you could?
 Let’s find out.